webdriverio/webdriverio/docs/guide/getstarted/configuration.md

 **Details:**

-`pageLoadStrategy` is implemented in Selenium [2.46.0](https://github.com/SeleniumHQ/selenium/blob/master/java/CHANGELOG#L205) and apparently it is only working on Firefox.
+`pageLoadStrategy` is implemented in Selenium [2.46.0](https://github.com/SeleniumHQ/selenium/blob/master/java/CHANGELOG#L205), and apparently, it is only working on Firefox.
 The valid values are:

  `normal` - waits for `document.readyState` to be 'complete'.
 This value is used by default.
  `eager`  - will abort the wait when `document.readyState` is 'interactive' instead of waiting for 'complete'.